 average response time (in days)

-Powerful customer service tools to provide superior experiences
+Powerful customer service tools to provide superior service

 Let’s Talk features give the district the capability to spot trends and increase accountability.
 Using internal comments, they can track the status of inquiries and easily communicate across the district with relevant staff members.